ryash072007/HackCheck-API/README.md

 20. View logs to filter through all the data and see bs (this gonna be ehhh)
 21. Export results
 22. Question status for each team profile: incorrect/pending/correct
+23. Endpoint to get all the teams and password

 ## Useful tools:
 1. [SQL Browser](https://sqlitebrowser.org/dl/)